shivam-sharma7/url-shortner/README.md

 ## URL Shortner
-This is a full stack URL Shortner web app
+ This is a URL shortener web-based application tool designed to condense long website addresses into shorter, more manageable links.

 ## Tech stack used